Hakan Çalhanoğlu: Personal life

 Çalhanoğlu was born in Mannheim, Germany, to Turkish parents originally from Bayburt, Turkey. Çalhanoğlu married his childhood sweetheart Sinem Gündoğdu, in Mannheim, in 2017.
 The couple had alleged marital problems, because of which Çalhanoğlu decided to file for divorce, but in 2018, the couple reportedly made up.
 The couple welcomed their daughter, Liya, born in Mannheim, in March 2019.
+They also have two boys, Ayaz and Asil Can (born November 2023).

 Muhammed, younger brother of Hakan, is also a professional footballer.
 The younger Çalhanoğlu was also formed at Waldhof Mannheim and Karlsruher SC, and went on to play in the lower divisions of Austrian and Turkish football.
 Similarly, his cousin Kerim Çalhanoğlu is also a footballer, and also played for Waldhof Mannheim.

 In January 2017, Çalhanoğlu posted a video to Twitter supporting Turkish president Recep Tayyip Erdoğan ahead of the 2017 Turkish constitutional referendum.
 Bayer Leverkusen spokesman Dirk Mesch confirmed the club discussed the tweet with Çalhanoğlu.

 On 11 October 2019, following Cenk Tosun's goal in a 1–0 home win over Albania in a Euro 2020 qualifier, Çalhanoğlu was one of the Turkish players who participated in a "military salute" goal celebration.
 That same day, he stated his open support for the Turkish offensive into north-eastern Syria with a post on Twitter, which drew criticism from numerous Italian football fans on social media.

+He is a supporter of Galatasaray and in an interview he expressed his desire to play there in the future for a part of his career as he spent his childhood dreaming of winning trophies with Galatasaray.

+Charity

+In 2025, Çalhanoğlu partnered with the Web3 game My Lovely Planet to launch the “Çalhanoğlu Forest” reforestation project in Kuşadası, Turkey.
+The initiative began with the planting of 10,000 native trees on land damaged by wildfires in 2024.